Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

 ### University of Lexington, Lexington, KY

-- Hiring: If you're interested, please email me your CV and transcript.
-Thanks!
+- Hiring: If you are interested in exploring research opportunities within our lab, kindly forward your CV to muhaochen@uky.edu.

 - Students Mentoring
     * Mr. Ryan A. Kodura, Structural/Civil Engineering and Mathematics (minor)